anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.rst

 -  manage a common security posture
 -  provide an integrated visualisation into the infrastructure and workloads.

 through a common set of governance and operational practices.
+The following tables list some of the requirements for the Hybrid, Edge, and Multi cloud operator Platform (HEMP).
+These requirements are in addition to the requirements in other chapters of this RM.

 .. list-table::
    :widths: 16, 30, 30